Phillip Island Tour

 A Maze’N Things is a great playground for kids.
 The attraction features 5 themed activities for children of different age groups, it includes: Magic Manor, Puzzle Island, Maxi mini Golf, SkyTrail and an outdoors Maze (the largest 3-D maze in Australia).
 Kids will be amused by the fun optical illusion, the Puzzle Island and 3-D maze will stretch children’s imagination and put their memory to test.

-Full package admission price: Adult $44 / Children $29.50.
-For more information, refer to A Maze N Things
+Recommended time: 1.5 hours.
+For more information, please refer to A Maze N Things

 Additional Tour Description